What is website security and how can you protect your site?

 All the website security in the world won’t do you any good if your password can be easily guessed.
 Make sure you use strong, unique passwords for every online account you have, including anything related to your website.
 You can learn how to create strong passwords in this guide.
 You should also consider using a password vault such as LastPass.

-So far we’ve mainly focused on keeping your website safe, but the chances are you also have important and sensitive business data stored offline, on a laptop or memory sticks.
-You should always password protect and encrypt this information (especially if it contains personal information such as card details or names and addresses) that way, if the information does fall into the wrong hands it will be inaccessible.
+So far, we’ve mainly focused on keeping your website safe, but the chances are you also have important and sensitive business data stored offline, on a laptop or on other storage devices.
+You should always password protect and encrypt this information (especially if it contains personal information such as card details or names and addresses) that way if the information does fall into the wrong hands, it will be inaccessible.
 The alternative is having to admit to your customers that someone could have their sensitive personal information because you left your laptop on a train, followed by an investigation by the Information Commissioner’s Office.